denysvitali/searchparty-keys/README.md

 # searchparty-keys

 This is a small package that can be used to derive Apple FindMy keys.
+It is used by [searchparty-go](https://github.com/denysvitali/searchparty-go).

 ## Prerequisites